josmar-crwdstffng/angular/packages/core/src/render3/VIEW_DATA.md

 `EXPANDO` contains information on data which size is not known at compile time.
 Examples include:
-- `Component`/`Directives` since we don't know at compile time which directives will match.
+- `Component`/`Directives` since we do not know at compile time which directives will match.
 - Host bindings, since until we match the directives it is unclear how many host bindings need to be allocated.

 ```typescript